 You don’t have to get cheddar.
 This just happens to be what I get.
 As long as it is good quality, go for it.

 Any of the natural simple sugars work well.
 I have used maple syrup on occasion, but honey is cheaper.
-Someday I might find a local bee keeper that I can buy raw honey from or find a less expensive one in the store, but for now we buy honey in bulk at Walmart and haven’t had an issue with it.
+Someday I might find a local bee keeper that I can buy raw honey from or find a less expensive one in the store, but for now we buy honey in bulk at Walmart and I haven’t had an issue with it.

 Most importantly, you want to make sure that you are avoiding vegetable oil, margarine, and all the seed oils.
 They are harder to digest.
 Saturated fatty acids that are from animals is the best way to go!

 You can get Organic OJ, but I go for non organic Oj that has no added sugars and is not from concentrate.
+It has a thick skin that we do not eat so the fruit is less likely to be affected chemicals sprayed on the trees.

 Grass fed collagen is your best option and we use it like protein powder.
 Here is the one from Amazon that we get.
+There are many options, but if you know of a cheaper on Amazon, please let me know.
+I try to save a few pennies here and there and be as frugal as possible.

 Try to find organic apple cider vinegar that has the mother in it.
 We use this for bone broth, cooking rice, and a bunch of other things.